 Sea Lions

 We also saw sea lions swimming near the local fishermen.
 Our guide explained that the sea lions have learned to follow the boats, hoping for leftover fish.
-They are clever, curious, and not shy around humans!
+They are clever, curious, and unafraid of humans.

 Nesting Birds